Carbon print: Overview and history of carbon printing

 Any combination of layers, in any color, is possible to achieve whatever ends the printer desires.

 There are two primary techniques used in carbon printing: single transfer and double transfer.
 This has to do with the negatives (separations) being right- or wrong-reading and the image "flopping" during the transfer process.

 Because the carbon printing process uses pigments instead of dyes, it is capable of producing a far more archivally stable (permanent) print than any of the other color processes.
-Good examples of the color stability of pigments can be found in the paintings of the great masters, the true colors of which, in many cases, have survived all these centuries.
-A more contemporary example of the color stability of pigments is found in the paints used on automobiles today, which must survive intense daily exposure to very harsh lighting, under extreme conditions.
-The useful life of many (but not all) pigment formulations has been projected out to be several centuries and beyond (perhaps millennia, if cave paintings of Lascaux, the wall paintings in the tombs of the Valley of the Kings and the frescoes of Pompeii are relevant examples), often being limited only to the useful life of the particular support used.
+Good examples of the color stability of pigments can be found in the paintings of the great masters, the true colors of which, in many cases, have survived for centuries.
+A contemporary example of the color stability of pigments is found in the paints used on automobiles, which must survive intense daily exposure to very harsh lighting, under extreme conditions.
+The useful life of many (but not all) pigment formulations has been projected to be several centuries and beyond (perhaps millennia, if cave paintings of Lascaux, the wall paintings in the tombs of the Valley of the Kings and the frescoes of Pompeii are relevant), often being limited only to the useful life of the particular support used.
 Additionally, the use of pigment also produces a wider color gamut than any of the other color processes, allowing for a greater range and subtlety of color reproduction.

-Though carbon printing always has been, and remains, a labor-intensive, time-consuming and technologically demanding process, there are still those that prefer the high aesthetic of its remarkable beauty and longevity over all other processes.
+Though carbon printing has been, and remains, a labor-intensive, time-consuming and technologically demanding process, some practitioners prefer its aesthetic and longevity over other processes.